tedneward/Azgaarnoth/Races/Dragonborn.md

     * **Draconic Fortitude**.
 When an attack hits you and the damage dealt would reduce you to 0 hit points, it reduces you to 1 hit point instead.
 You can't use this ability again until you finish a long rest.

+# Dragonborn racial feats

+## Dragon Fear
+*Prerequisite: Dragonborn*

+When angered, you radiate menace.
+You gain the following benefits:

+Increase your Strength, Constitution, or Charisma score by 1, to a maximum of 20.

+Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
+A target automatically succeeds on the save if it can’t hear or see you.
+On a failed save, a target becomes frightened for 1 minute.
+If the frightened target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.

+## Dragon Hide
+*Prerequisite: Dragonborn*

+You manifest scales and claws reminiscent of your draconic ancestors.
+You gain the following benefits:

+Increase your Strength, Constitution, or Charisma score by 1, up to a maximum of 20.

+Your scales harden.
+While you aren't wearing armor, you can calculate your AC as 13 + your Dexterity modifier.
+You can use a shield and still gain this benefit.

+You can grow retractable claws from the tips of your fingers.
+Extending or retracting the claws requires no action.
+The claws are natural weapons, which you can use to make unarmed strikes.
+If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the normal bludgeoning damage for an unarmed strike.

+## Dragon Wings
+*Prerequisite: Dragonborn*

+You sprout draconic wings.
+With your wings, you have a flying speed of 20 feet if you aren’t wearing heavy armor and aren't exceeding your carrying capacity.